 What according to you are successful qualities of a manager or a team head?

 While answering this question, you must focus on two words – vision and leadership.
 A leader always has to be visionary enough to understand the difficulties that the team or the company is going to face in the nearby future.
-The person who tackles problems which are going to arise in future is considered to be more powerful than the one who solves problems facing in the present.
-Therefore it is important to mention this point in the interview which makes the interviewer assume that you are a person who just doesn’t live in the present but also thinks about future.
+The person who tackles problems which are going to arise in the future is considered to be more powerful than the one who solves problems facing in the present.
+Therefore it is important to mention this point in the interview which makes the interviewer assume that you are a person who just doesn’t live in the present but also thinks about the future.

 Then you must focus on how such qualities have transformed your personal character or end results.
 An excellent sample to respond this question could be, ‘The core quality of a successful manager must be leadership, which is the ability to become the vision for the people who are on the team or working with you.
 The key qualities of a successful manager are to enhance his personal potential as well as to inspire other team members to work to their best level.
 The manager must also ensure that he works efficiently as a true leader.
-Just like any other answer, if you support this answer with examples then you would be able to deliver a unique and quality answer.
+Just like any other answer, if you support this answer with examples then you’ll able to deliver a quality answer.